Xilmi/Rotp-Fusion/README.md

 2023.11.30 (BR)
 - Fixed Governor panel glitching when a value is over 127.
 - Governor panel colors will follow settings panels colors.
+- Empire statistic Panel:
+  - Add second statistic option: (on the side of lin / log): Display statistic as:
+    - "% Tot": Precentage relative to known total (!= Galaxy Total)
+    - "% Player": Percentage relative to player value.
+    - "Value": The real value
+  - When not up to date, add age of data on each race into the bar graphs

 2023.11.29 (BR)
 - "Reset options to default" calls are now explicit: